Kings Park Psychiatric Center: Development

 Demolition work on the 15 condemned buildings, scheduled to begin in May 2012, was pushed back to July.
 In late 2012, the state government ordered the removal of the buildings.
 On August 13, 2012, demolition of Building 123 (Group 2) began.
-The next day, demolition of Cafe 56 began; it has since has been demolished, but by September only a few buildings had been removed.
+The next day, demolition of Cafe 56 began; it has since has been demolished, but by September only a few of the other buildings had been removed.
 The towering smokestack on the site was imploded on March 27, 2013.
+Building 23 was the last to be demolished in May 2013.

 From mid-2016 to early 2017, a second round of demolitions occurred at the site.
 The majority of these included smaller structures on the park side.
 Cottages 131, 133 & 134 were demolished in August 2016, and Building 135 & 142 were demolished in mid-September along with their respective steam tunnels.
 Cottages 130 and 132 are to remain at this time to be reused.
 Work continued into early 2017 with Buildings 44 and 89 removed in February of that year.
 Lastly, the water tank on Building 7 is set to be removed sometime in February 2017, in order to improve the look of the area for local residents who see it as an eyesore, however the prevalence of exterior graffiti on the rest of Building 7 and the majority of existing buildings still continue to remain an eyesore to the surrounding community and a nuisance attraction for trespassers and other illegal activities.

 Today, the sprawling area that once housed the Kings Park Psychiatric Center stands as a testament to a forgotten era.
 The former rail spur, abandoned in the late 1980s, was converted into part of a hike-bike trail in 2003.
 Pilgrim Psychiatric Center, which took the remaining patients from Kings Park, runs two group homes on the grounds.